LorenzoPiombini/Database/README.md

     -l - list the file definition specified with -f.
     -u - update the file specified by -f .
     -e - delete the file specified by -f .
+    -i - specifiy the number of indexes in the index file.

 ```